Ukrainian patrol boat Hola Prystan: 2014-present

 During Annexation of Crimea by the Russian Federation in March 2014, most of Ukrainian Navy vessels were captured by Russian forces.
 Hola Prystan was one of 10 ships that remained in Ukrainian control.

 When in 2014, the 24th River Boat Division was disbanded, its former units were transferred to 1st Division of Protection and Security.

 Ship underwent major repairs in Shipyard Ukraina in Odesa during 2015.
 Repairs began in August.

 In 2018, boats Pennant number was changed from U241 to P241.
-Hola Prystan also took part in annual Exercise Sea Breeze.
+Hola Prystan also took part in annualExercise Sea Breeze.

 Senior Lieutenant Pavlo Hladchenko was commander of boat prior to August 2019.
 He was then sent to US to take command and train with crew of Ukrainian patrol vessel Starobilsk.

 On September 24, 2019, a Turkish Coast Guard SAR35 type boat TCSG71 visited Odesa and was escorted by Hola Prystan.

 In September 2020, work was completed on restoring hull structure, main engine system and many other components.